1. Home

 After joining NHK (Japan Broadcasting Corporation) in 1973, Mr. Ikegami worked as a reporter and a newscaster.
 In NHK's “Shukan kodomo nyu-su (News for kids weekly),” where he appeared in the role of father from 1994 to March 2005, After leaving NHK in March 2005, he is currently working as a freelance journalist.

-Mr. Ikegami serves concurrently in roles that include special professor at Tokyo Institute for Technology, visiting lecturer at Rikkyo University, and special professor at Shinshu University.
+Mr. Ikegami serves concurrently in roles that include special professor at Institute of Science Tokyo, visiting lecturer at Rikkyo University, and special professor at Shinshu University.
 He is a prolific author whose works include “Tsutaeru Chikara” (Communication capability),” “Ikegami Akira no Yasashii Keizaigaku (Akira Ikegami's easy economics),” “Shiranai to Haji wo Kaku Sekai no Daimondai (Major world problems that are embarrassing not to know about)” and the “Soudattanoka (Now I got to know…) series.”

 Born in Osaka Prefecture, in 1948.
-A Manga Artist, and Professor of the Character Creative Arts Department of Osaka University of Arts.
+A Manga Artist, and Director of the Japan Cartoonists Association.

 As a high school student, Ms. Satonaka was awarded the first Kodansha New Cartoonist Award for “Pia no Shouzou” (Pia's portrait).
 She went on to publish works appealing to child and adult audiences, and dealing with a wide range of topics, and this year marks her 60th year as an artist.